top of page

 A buck tooth smiile from Seguro

-This whole adventure began in late 2019 when I decided to purchase a new vehicle.
-Since the time I had gotten out of the Army, I have only purchased used compact cars.
-From a 2002 Kia Rio to my 2007 Nissan Versa.
-I began hiking new areas of Arizona, in 2015.
-Inevitably, I went from hiking to mountain biking. late 2019, you would find me on remote hiking trails in my Nissan Versa, with a bike rack on the back.
-While out shopping, I had a Jeep on my mind, due to marketing.
-I started thinking of what else I may use the vehicle for, tow rating factored into me deciding to purchase a Ram truck.
+My off-roading adventure began in late 2019 when I decided to purchase a new vehicle.
+Since leaving the Army, I had only owned used compact cars, ranging from a 2002 Kia Rio to my 2007 Nissan Versa.
+In 2015, I began hiking new areas of Arizona, which naturally led to mountain biking.
+By late 2019, I was frequently driving my Nissan Versa, with a bike rack, to remote hiking trails.
+While car shopping, Jeep's marketing caught my attention.
+However, I also considered the vehicle's potential uses, and the truck's tow rating ultimately influenced my decision to purchase a Ram.

 Soccoro adventures!